TcMenu/documentation/content/products/arduino-libraries/tc-menu.md

         weight: 1
 ---

 TcMenu is a modular, IoT ready multi level menu library for Raspberry PI, Arduino and mbed supporting many input, display and IoT / remote interfaces.
 It makes presenting configuration, status and operational information much easier.
+It is Apache licensed and commercial support is available from us.

 Start by building out your systems [state represented by menu-items]({{< relref "menu-item-types.md" >}}) in the [Designer UI]({{< relref "tcmenu-overview-quick-start.md" >}}).
 Then, run [Code Generator]({{< relref "code-generator-and-plugins-guide.md" >}}) which outputs code for the selected board.
 Finally, compile the code using your favourite IDE and test on your device.